 If you have a repositionable graduate assistant permit and you change vehicles, then you MUST notify the Parking Office by calling or taking in your MSU ID card and the current vehicle registration for the new vehicle.
 The Parking Office will then remove whichever vehicle that you want from the repositionable permit record and add in the new one.
 You may only have two vehicles registered with the repositionable permit at one time.
 You must remember to remove the permit from your old vehicle before you sell it or trade it in.
 If you have your windshield replaced, then you must remove the repositionable permit from your old windshield beforehand.
 Then once the windshield is replaced, you may start using the repositionable permit on your new windshield.

-Mopeds and Motorcycles must be registered in person at the MSU Parking Office which is located at 1120 Red Cedar Road.
+Motorcycles must be registered in person at the MSU Parking Office which is located at 1120 Red Cedar Road.
 The Parking Office is located inside the MSU Police Building on campus and is open Monday – Friday from 7:30am until 4:45pm.
-In order to register your moped or motorcycle you will need to take your MSU ID card and your vehicle registration (if your motorized bicycle or moped is over 100CC) or your VIN if it is under 100CC with you to the Parking Office.
-If you live off campus the cost to register your moped or motorcycle is $103 for the 2016-2017 or 2017-2018 academic year.
+In order to register your motorcycle you will need to take your MSU ID card and your vehicle registration with you to the Parking Office.
+If you live off campus the cost to register your motorcycle is $103 for the 2017-2018 academic year.
 If you live on campus then the cost is $127.
-Mopeds that are 100CC or under may be parked at a bike rack as long as they are registered with a current and valid moped/motorcycle permit attached and as long as they are locked to the bike rack.
-Mopeds that are over 100CC must be parked in a motor vehicle space.
+Mopeds that are over 100CC are considered a motorcycle under state law and must be parked in a motor vehicle space.
 If you live off campus then you must park it in the commuter lot and if you live on campus then you must park it in either lot 89, 91, 83, or 15.

 Special Parking Requests